ebialais/AllezCine/README.md

 - MySQL  database
 - Visual Code Studio

+- Only the Front-end part was build and deployed on the GitHub page You can see the result : https://ebialais.github.io/allezcine/

 ## Versioning
 We use Github Projects for versioning.
 For the versions available, see the tags on this repository.